This article describes the dependency related linker options

 "Unresolved" means that (a) no other relocatable object file linked into the component provides a definition, and (b) no shared object linked into the component provides a definition.

-object Y, we can say that A depends on B. The linker will record this
+object Y, we can say that X depends on Y. The linker will record this

 DT_NEEDED dynamic tag.
-If B has a
+If Y has a

-DT_NEEDED value is the SONAME; otherwise the
+DT_NEEDED value is the

-DT_NEEDED value is the path of B (either absolute or relative).
+DT_NEEDED value is the path of Y

-I can think of several reasons that the loose default for
+I can think of several reasons why

--shared links was chosen.
+-shared links have